Byron, Berkeley and Mrs Bunn

 Colonel Berkeley enjoyed the favours of the ardent tragedienne for a good many years and must have nursed a genuine fondness for her since, upon his death in 1857, he left her £1,000 and £700 a year for life.
 She lived at Berkeley Castle and toured the provinces with him, including Worthing, the real Sanditon of Jane Austen's unfinished novel, playing largely to packed houses.

-A widow of twenty-two years, Margaret Agnes Bunn died at Blue Earth City, Minnesota, in January 1882, aged 83, where she had joined her two daughters whose emigration she had financed.
+A widow of twenty-two years, Margaret Agnes Bunn died at Blue Earth City, Minnesota, in December, 1882, where she had joined her two daughters whose emigration she had financed.

 From baker's daughter to Mrs Bunn nowhere near suggests her intense and colourful life which earned her the epithet 'the Melpomene of the Caledonian stage'.

 Oxford Dictionary of National Biography

 The Georgian Era: Political and Rural Economists.
 Painters, Sculptors, Architects, and Engravers.
 Composers.
 Vocal, Instrumental and Dramatic Performers

 Oxberry's Dramatic Biography and Histrionic Anecdotes 1826 (George Virtue)